-THEORETICAL ORIENTATION
+THEORITICAL ORIENTATION

-This chapter is aimed to develop а theoretical the review of past research studies framework based on perception role performance role and of related to individuals in different job situations.
-A review of all the past efforts would help to identify the variables that are relevant to the area of present research and to presume the probable relationships among them.
-Hence, an attempt is made here to present the available literature, directly or indirectly related to the topic.
-These are given under the following main heads :
+This chapter aımed to develop a theoretical 1,5 framework based on the review of past research studies role perception and role performance related to individuals in different job situations A review of all the past efforts would help to identify the variables that are relevant to the area of present research and to presume the probable relationships among them Hence, an attempt is made here to present the available literature, directly or indirectly related to the topic.
+These are given under the following main heads

-- 1. Concept of Group. - 2.
-Concept of Group Management in Farming. - 3.
-Concept of Committee. - 4.
-Concept and Importance of Role Perception and Role Performance of the Convenors of Group Farming Committees. - 5.
-Relationship between Role Perception and Role Performance of the Convenors of Group Farming Committees. - 6.
-Influence of Personal and Situational Characteristics on the Role Perception and Role Performance of the Convenors of Group Farming Committees. - 7.
-Influence of Constraints on Role Perception and Role Performance of the Convenors of Group Farming Committees.
+- 1 Concept of Group - 2 Concept of Group Management in Farming - 3 Concept of Committee. - 4 Concept and Importance of Role Perception and Role Performance of the Convenors of Group Farming Committees - 5 Relationship between Role Perception and Role Performance of the Convenors of Group Farming Committees - 6.
+Influence of Personal and Situational Characteristics on the Role Perception and Role Performance of the Convenors of Group Farming Committees - 7 Influence of Constraints on Role Perception and Role Performance of the Convenors of Group Farming Committees

-THEORETICAL CONCEPTS RELATED WITH THE STUDY :
+THEORETICAL CONCEPTS RELATED WITH THE STUDY

-2.1 Concept of Group :
+2 1 Concept of Group

-The word "group" is used in everyday language to stand for a collection of individuals or things contingent to one another over some period of time.
+The word group is used in everyday language to stand for a collection of individuals or things contingent to one another over some period of time.
 It has been defined in different ways by different authors.
 Smith (1945) defined social group as a unit consisting of plural number of separate organisms who have a collective perception of their unity and who have the ability to act and/or are acting in a unitary manner towards this environment.

-McDavid and Harari (1968) defined a social psychological group as an organised system of two or more individuals who are interrelated so that the system performs some functions, and has a standard set of norms that regulate the function of the group and each of its members.
+McDavid and Harari (1968) defined a socialpsychological group as an organised system of two or more individuals who are interrelated so that the system performs some functions, and has a standard set of norms that regulate the function of the group and each of its members

 Sharma (1979) explained that groups have the following characteristics.
-The members of a group are related to each other; group involves a sense of unity; members of a group have a sense of we feeling, the interests; ideals and values of the group members are common; similarity of behaviour of members; control of action of members by the group and the members of group are affected by its characteristics.
-Groups are not only essential and beneficial for the enterprise, they also have advantages for individuals by providing social satisfaction and security and by promoting communication, as remarked Koontz et al. (1980).
+The members of a group are related to each other; group involves a sense of unity; members of a group have a sense of we feeling, the interests, ideals and values of the group members are common, similarity of behaviour of members, control of action of members by the group and the members of group are affected by its characteristics.
+Groups are not only essential and beneficial for the enterprise they also have advantages for individuals by providing social satisfaction and security and by promoting communication, as remarked Koontz et al (1980)

-2.2 Concept of Group Management in Farming :
+2 2 Concept of Group Management in Farming